biwenquan/Guess-and-Determine-Rebound-2/search_tools/readme.md

 3.Use compression software (WinRAR, 7-Zip, Bandizip) to extract;

 4.The program will automatically combine all split parts and restore the complete file/folder named aes-cryptanalysis-cp-xor.

+aes-cryptanalysis-cp-xor-keycollision.zip：The tools to search RKDCs for key collision attacks on AES.